Dazed and Confused

 Is it any good?

-A classic coming-of-age tale that paints an unapologetically rosy picture of high school in the 1970s, Dazed and Confused manages to thoroughly entertain without saying much besides "boy, those were the days."
+Kids may be drawn to this movie, but be aware that there's lots of iffy, consequence-free behavior on display.
+A classic coming-of-age tale that paints an unapologetically rosy picture of high school in the 1970s, Dazed and Confused manages to thoroughly entertain without saying much besides, "Boy, those were the days."
 Though conflict arises when characters briefly contemplate what comes after the last day of school, the film does not let such serious moments complicate the good time they experience.